Executive Committee

 I moved to Bloomington-Normal for my undergraduate degree in 2019, ended up falling in love with this town and its community and have stayed here ever since.
 I now work full-time at ISU and will be receiving my master’s degree in College Student Personnel Administration at the end of this year.
 I am passionate about serving my community and advocating for others’ social and economical needs in both my work and my free time.
 I am heading up the Finance & Fundraising Committee and I’m eager to see what the future holds for our organization.

-Term Ends: April 2026
+Term Ends: April 2028

-Dr. Alan Lessoff, Education Co-Chair
+Dr. Alan Lessoff, Education Chair

 I teach urban and public history and oversee the internship program in the History Department at Illinois State.
 In this role, I have worked with numerous organizations related to history, preservation, and planning in Bloomington-Normal.
 Among other activities, I am working on a (much-delayed) book and museum exhibit on the theme of unimplemented and failed plans in Bloomington-Normal, which are profuse and which of course by extension highlight was has been done.

-Term Ends: April 2026
+Term Ends: April 2028

-Zach Carlson, Education Co-Chair
+Zach Carlson, Social Chair

 As a historian and local activist I have experience researching and preparing materials to present to our membership.
 In time, I want to see us bring guest speakers and experts to present to our group and the community at large for we may better our city.
 “We know that when the people understand, they cannot help but follow us.”